NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

   STBY - Standby status for missiles.
 Does not show for cannon.
   RDY  - Ready to be fired status.
 From the signal is sent to get ready when its selected and master-arm is ON, a small duration will pass before its ready.

-The following menu items only show when a sidewinder (RB74/RB24) is selected:

-CAGE
-  AUTO - Automatic uncage of heatseeker head when lock is achieved.
-  MAN  - Manual uncage of seeker head.
-SEEK
-  CAGE - When framed the seeker head is caged.
-Need to be set to manual for pilot to be able to change it.
-         When uncaged without lock, the seeker head will scan the sky ahead in a small pattern and lock onto anything it see.
-         This is handy for dogfight with radar off when enemy can be hard to spot.
-SEEK
-  WARM - The seeker head is not cooled down.
-When framed cooling has be commanded, but not yet achieved.
-  COOL - The seeker head is cooled down, and the sidewinder range is increased.
-Cooling fluids last for about 1 hour for RB74.
-RB24J is electrical cooled, so it wont run out.
-MODE
-  BORE - When caged it will look straight ahead looking for something within range to lock on (and for RB24J it prefers to have view of a hot engine).
-         This is another mode that is handy for dogfight with radar off when the enemy can be seen and manouvred onto bore.

 SYST
 ----
 S      - Mission steerpoint nav. or switch to next.
 Will also switch of landing mode and switch to mission plan.